dex-nonix/4Real/MASTER/REQUIRED/base-api-and-crud-service.md

 - Examples:
   - Dev (with Vite proxy): `VITE_API_BASE_URL=/api`
   - Prod: `VITE_API_BASE_URL=https://backend-host:5000/api`
+- `BaseApiService` reads the base URL from the environment internally.
+No baseURL is passed by callers.
 - `CrudService` builds endpoints RELATIVE to this base (e.g., `/${entity}`, `/${entity}/{id}`), so you never prefix `/api` twice.

 ### Files